Steve Harvey: 2010–2016: Family Feud and other ventures

 In January 2016, Harvey gave a motivational speech to audience members after the taping of an episode of Family Feud.
 The theme of the speech was for people to embrace the skills they were born with.
 He references embracing the gifts with jumping from a cliff and relying on the parachute (those gifts) to help you.
-The speech was the motivation for the book Leap: Take the Leap of Faith to Achieve Your Life of Abundance, published by Harvey in 2016.
+The speech was the motivation for the book Jump: Take the Leap of Faith to Achieve Your Life of Abundance, published by Harvey in 2016.

 In October 2016, it was announced that Harvey would host two revival specials of Showtime at the Apollo for Fox.
-In November 2016, the Steve Harvey talk show was cancelled, and it was announced that Harvey had reached a deal with IMG to produce a new syndicated talk show in Los Angeles with NBCUniversal.
+The following month, the Steve Harvey talk show was cancelled, and it was announced that Harvey had reached a deal with IMG to produce a new syndicated talk show in Los Angeles with NBCUniversal.
 The new series, Steve, premiered in September 2017, and was described as having more of a celebrity- and comedy-oriented format with a larger amount of creative control held by Harvey, as opposed to the previous program's larger focus on human interest subjects.
 To facilitate the new series, production of Harvey's radio show and Family Feud were relocated to L.A.

 Harvey is the co-creator of Little Big Shots, a series launched in 2016; executive producers are Harvey and Ellen DeGeneres.
 The series features children demonstrating talents and engaging in conversation with Harvey.
 He hosted the show until 2019.

+In 2016, during a commencement ceremony at Alabama State University, President Dr. Gwendolyn Boyd awarded Harvey an honorary doctorate.